helidon-io/helidon/docs/se/guides/quickstart.md

 The example includes the `-v` (verbose) option to demonstrate that the Health endpoint returns 204 (No Content) by default.

 Use the Metrics component to export telemetry to management agents and to register and update metrics to expose telemetry data from their services.
-For more information on how to generate and send Metrics data from your application, see [Metrics](../metrics/metrics.md).
+For more information on how to generate and send Metrics data from your application, see [Metrics][metrics].

 To see Metrics data rendered in Prometheus format, run: